sparkflows/sparkflows-docs/docs/tutorials/data-engineering/who-data-cleaning.rst

-WHO Life Expectancy Data Cleaning/Wrangling
+WHO Life Expectancy Data Cleaning
 =========================

-This workflow shows how to wrangle the WHO Life Expectancy Dataset with Sparkflows.
+This workflow shows how to clean the WHO Life Expectancy Dataset with Sparkflows.

 Workflow
 --------